Nitro, West Virginia: Environment

 The reach of the Kanawha River Valley between Belle and Nitro is known locally as the "Chemical Valley", which, at its peak in the late 1950s and early 1960s, was the leading producer of chemicals in the world (Henry, 1974).
 During World War I the government built an $80 million complex in Nitro to manufacture explosives and chemicals for the war effort.

 The site was located on an 1800 acre cow pasture on the Kanawha River on the flat river valley floodplain.
 The facility had just been placed in operation when the war ended in November 1918.
 The first shipment of powder was also the last.
 Local authorities then sought various chemical companies to occupy the facility which had excellent infrastructure in utilities, transportation and new housing for workers.
 It was hoped that the former gunpowder complex would become a major chemical manufacturing center, especially for the emerging dye industry in the U.S. that relied on coal and coke by-products as feedstock.

 The Kanawha River and water in the adjacent alluvium have been adversely affected by industrial activities (Messinger, 1997).

 The chemical manufacturing history of Nitro resulted in environmental impairment, including the Fike/Artel Chemical Site (EPA ID: WVD047989207), which is on the National Priorities List Superfund.
 The 12 acre site was placed on the EPA National Priorities List in 1983.
 The site is a former World War I chemical munitions plant at which subsequent chemical manufacturing, reclamation and disposal was allegedly conducted.

 The Solutia Inc. Nitro Plant, located on the east bank of the Kanawha River approximately one-half mile north of the City of Nitro in Putnam County, is being investigated through the RCRA program.
 From 1918 to 1921, the facility manufactured explosives including "nitro-powder" to support World War I. When explosives manufacturing processes ceased, the facility was purchased and used for a variety of industries.
+In 1971, the buildings were used by a heavy chemical company Fike Chemical and further investigation showed improper waste remediation.
 RCRA Corrective Action activities at this facility are being conducted under the direction of EPA Region 3 and the West Virginia Department of Environmental Protection.